DreamCatalyst: Fast and High-Quality 3D Editing via Controlling Editability and Identity Preservation: Preliminaries

 \subsection{Score Distillation Sampling}

-In this section, we introduce previous SDS methods, which utilize pre-trained diffusion models as prior, since we aim to edit NeRFs without additional data collection.
-Compared to the diffusion models that sample in image space, DreamFusion, inspired by DIP, proposes the SDS framework to sample in the parameter space.
-SDS optimizes parameterized models such as NeRF or differentiable image generators using the diffusion training objective.
-Specifically, in 3D generation, SDS perturbs rendered images $\vx=g(\psi,c)$, where $g$ is a NeRF model, $\psi$ are parameters of the NeRF $g$, and $c$ is a camera parameter, with noise $\boldsymbol{\epsilon}$.
-It then distills from a pre-trained diffusion model with rich 2D priors to train NeRF.
+In this section, we review previous SDS methods that utilize pre-trained diffusion models as priors.
+Unlike the diffusion models that perform sampling in image space, DreamFusion~\citep{poole2022dreamfusion_score_distillation} proposes the SDS framework that conducts sampling in the parameter space.
+SDS optimizes parameterized models, such as differentiable image generators like NeRF and 3DGS, using the diffusion training objective.
+In 3D generation, SDS perturbs rendered images $\vx=g(\psi,c)$ with noise $\boldsymbol{\epsilon}$, where $g$ is a NeRF or 3DGS model, $\psi$ are parameters of the model $g$, and $c$ is a camera parameter.
+It is then distilled from a pre-trained diffusion model with rich 2D priors to train NeRF or 3DGS.
 The training objective is defined as follows: